madchap/energiapro_gas_consumption/README.md

 You will need `chromium-chromedriver` system package installed as well for selenium.

-You may also have to have support for `xvfb` on your underlying O/S.
+You may also have to have support for `xvfb` on your underlying O/S, if you are not running headless.

 ## Configuration
 ### secrets.yaml